seanbreckenridge/ttally/README.md

   Caches data for 'export' and 'recent' by saving the current data and an index to ~/.cache/ttally

+  exit code 0 if cache was updated, 2 if it was already up to date

 Options:
   --print-hashes  print current filehash debug info --help          Show this message and exit.